Q & A About Brazilian Waxes

 I get red bumps & itching with shaving, will I get that from waxing?

 Most likely no. Its normal at first for there to be red bumps. but that's your body's histamine reaction to the waxing procedure.
 It usually subsides within an hour or so.
-If it persists you can put a cold compress on it and/or an oatmeal paste to calm it right down.
+If it persists or if you feel tender put a cold compress on the area and it will calm it right down.
 Most people don't have to do that though.
 In-growns can be prevented by keeping the area bacteria free and exfoliating.
 If you are prone to ingrowns then please let me know so I can talk to you about treatment during your appointment.

 How long does the hair need to be?